dhruvxag/madhumati-business-case-study/README.md

 This Sales Performance & Market Trend Analysis provides a comprehensive overview of the yearly business performance of Madhumati Jewelers.
 Through data analysis and dashboard visualization, the report successfully identifies category-wise trends, revenue patterns, and customer purchasing behavior.
 The findings of this project can support future business decisions related to inventory management, seasonal marketing campaigns, customer targeting strategies, and overall sales optimization.
 The project also demonstrates the practical application of business analytics using Excel and visual presentation design using Figma.
 The analysis highlights the impact of seasonal demand and festive periods on jewelry sales performance throughout the year.
 It also helps in understanding which product categories contribute the most toward overall business revenue and profitability.
 By comparing Gold, Diamond, and Platinum segments, the report provides valuable insights into customer preferences and purchasing trends.
 The dashboard structure enables quick interpretation of complex business data through interactive and visually organized reporting techniques.
-Overall, the project reflects how data-driven analysis can assist businesses in improving operational efficiency, strategic planning, and long-term market growth.
+Overall, the project demonstrates how data-driven business analysis can support strategic decision-making, improve operational efficiency, and contribute to sustainable business growth.